stoyan/memlab-recorder/README.md

 module.exports = {action, back, url};
 ```

-You aso need the typing which is not supported by the extension.
+You also need the keyboard typing which is not supported by the extension.
 Luckily, this is not too hard, given that the Recorder comes with Puppeteer export so you can copy individual steps in the recording and use the generated code.

 The end result: